 Just what every woman wants to hear.
 Okay, not really.
 Although love for one’s mother is a good sign that a man respects a woman, there is not a woman on Earth that wants to know her man’s mother is called to his mind every time he thinks of or looks at her.
 There is just something a little bit creepy about that.
 Seriously, did you really just compare her skills to that of your mother’s?
 Does her method of accomplishing something have to either add up to or exceed your mother’s?
 What exactly do you mean by that?
 Nevermind, it doesn’t matter.
 She is pretty sure it is an insult.
 Somehow.

 “So, wanna have kids?
 I bet you’d make a great mother.”

-Really?
+Say what?
 Whoah!
 Slow down there!
 She may want to be a mother.
 She might even want to be one fairly soon.
-But, that does not mean she wants you to be the daddy.
+But that does not mean she wants you to be the daddy.
 She has only just met you, for heaven’s sake!
 Best to save the conversation about how many kids she wants someday for a later date.

 “May I hold your hand?”

 Seriously?
 Did you just act like a scared little boy and ask if you can hold a woman’s hand?
 Just go for it.
 If she welcomes your touch, she will let you take her hand in yours.
 If the move makes her uncomfortable, she will pull her hand away.
 Just watch for her signals and you will be alright.

 “I seem to have left my wallet at home.
 Can you please cover the check?”

 These words will surely leave a man feeling more than a little embarrassed.
 They might even leave him dateless and doing the dishes to pay for the meal he was supposed to pay for.
 At the very least, she likely will instantly assign him to “just friends” status.